Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 Activists at Risk

 Please pardon our work while we add in our sources and more dates to the timeline; it is in a continuous state of improvement, and we welcome any contributions of information.

 The struggle for freedom of expression in Vietnam is generally thought to have begun in the 1950s with the Nhan Van Giai Pham movement.

-1976: Doan Viet Hoat was detained and held without trial for twelve years; he shared a cell with 40 others.
+1976: Doan Viet Hoat was arrested, detained, and held without trial for twelve years; he shared a cell with 40 others.

-1978-1988: Doctor Nguyen Dan Que served ten years in prison for his criticism of the state and for the founding of a civil society organization.
+1978-1988: Doctor Nguyen Dan Que was arrested and served ten years in prison for his criticism of the state and for the founding of a civil society organization.

 February 1989: Doan Viet Hoat was released from his 12-year detention.